|Prominent Traditional leaders|

 By 1905, the Germans had felt confident that their policies and activities had become very successful.
 On the contrary, the local people had many grievances against their rule.
 They also objected to being forced by the Germans to grow crops and to the brutal methods used to ensure that their orders were being obeyed.
 It was mainly such grievances that led to the outbreak of the Maji Maji Rebellion in 1905.

 The French established what they called “four communes” of Senegal - St. Louis, Dakar, Goree and Rufisque.
 The French practised the policy of Assimilation.
 This meant that the African people were to assimilate or absorb the French culture.
 In return, they were promised equal status socially, economically and politically as the other French citizens.
 As it turned out later, this equality was only in theory but not in practice.
 During assimilation, blacks were to meet the following conditions.

 The policy of assimilation failed and was replaced with the policy of association.

 Assimilation failed mainly because of the following reasons:

 Africans who lived in the communes were treated like citizens of France.
 They were allowed to vote and to elect one Deputy (similar to a Member of Parliament) to the National Assembly in Paris.

-They regarded them to be overseas France and there was therefore no way, according to them, that the colonies would attain self- government.
+They regarded them to be overseas in France and there was, therefore, no way, according to them, that the colonies would attain self- government.